alexa-kur/miQTL_cookbook/readme.md

 ## Step 6.2 second batch of validation results

-Since we got the updated summary statitistics after joing several new cohorts, it's necessary to add re-evaluate several SNP-bacterium associations.
-To do so, you need another script **step6.2_validationBinary_step2.R** and another database file **topBinary_Jan2019.txt**:
+Since we got the updated summary statitistics after joing several new cohorts, it's necessary to re-evaluate several new SNP-bacterium associations.
+To do so, you need another script, **step6.2_validationBinary_step2.R**, and another database file **topBinary_Jan2019.txt**:

 ```
 zcat miQTL_Cookbook/database/topBinary_Jan2019.txt.gz > topBinary_Jan2019.txt